 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 For consular assistance, contact the Australian Embassy in Buenos Aires.

 Buenos Aires, ARGENTINA

 Phone: (+54 11) 4779 3500

-Facsimile: (54 11) 4779 3581
+Fax: (+54 11) 4779 3581

-website for information about opening hours and temporary closures that may affect service provision.
+Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 7day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.